AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/map-editor-advanced-map-editor.md

 >[!NOTE]
 >
 > The Layout view only displays the references present in a map.
-If any references are broken, then a small cross symbol is displayed on the left of the reference
+If any references are broken, then a small cross symbol is displayed on the left of the reference.

 The following options are available in the toolbar in the Layout view: